-Mississippi State, MS 39762 Telephone: 662-325-2802 E-mail: brude@ads.msstate.edu
+Mississippi State, MS 39762 Telephone: 662-325-2802 E-mail: j.larson@msstate.edu

 The Animal and Dairy Sciences program offers graduate study toward the Master of Science (thesis and non-thesis options) in Agriculture with a concentration in Animal Science and a Doctor of Philosophy in Agricultural Sciences with a concentration in Animal and Dairy Science.

 Master of Science and Doctor of Philosophy programs in Animal Nutrition; Food Science; Animal Physiology; and Genetics are also available through the interdepartmental programs (refer to the specific interdepartmental programs elsewhere in the Graduate Catalog for program-specific guidelines in addition to those listed here).

 A minimum of 3.00 GPA is required for all programs (Master of Science thesis and non-thesis option and Doctor of Philosophy).
 Individual faculty serving as major professors may have additional requirements for students they advise.
 Therefore, it is advisable that a prospective student contact faculty with whom he/she is interested in working to determine if they have additional admission requirements (i.e., GRE score, etc.).
-An international applicant is required to have a TOEFL (Test of English as a Foreign Language) score of 575 PBT (84 iBT) or an

-IELTS (International English Language Testing Systems) score of 7.0 or higher to be considered for admission.
+An international applicant is required to have a TOEFL (Test of English as a Foreign Language) score of 575 PBT (84 iBT) or an IELTS (International English Language Testing Systems) score of 7.0 or higher to be considered for admission.

 Provisional admission requirements may be indicated by the student's major professor or imposed by the Office of the Graduate School in accordance with University admission policies.
-See Provisional Admission Requirements (http://catalog.msstate.edu/graduate/academic-policies/academic-requirements/#provisionaladmissiontext) in this catalog.
+See Provisional Admission Requirements (p.
+5) in this catalog.

 The Department of Animal and Dairy Sciences adheres to the academic performance standards of the Office of the Graduate School and CALS.
-Students are referred to these criteria for provisional admission (http://catalog.msstate.edu/graduate/academic-policies/academic-requirements/#provisionaladmissiontext), contingent admission (http://catalog.msstate.edu/graduate/admissions-information/admission-procedure/status), academic performance (http://catalog.msstate.edu/graduate/academic-requirements), and dismissal (http://catalog.msstate.edu/graduate/academic-policies/academic-probation-dismissal-appeal) policies.
+Students are referred to these criteria for provisional admission (p.
+5), contingent admission (p.
+21), academic performance (p.
+4), and dismissal (p.
+8) policies.